 – Any countries which have proscribed terrorist organisations within them

 Without an official set of guidelines, you must show that you have tried to find information on the person from across various different data sources.
-For example, if the customer is trying to deposit a large amount of money, your objective should be to show that it is within their means to have that money legitimately and you have verified the source of funds.
+For example, in the case of AML regulations, if the customer is trying to deposit a large amount of money, your objective should be to show that it is within their means to have that money legitimately and you have verified the source of funds.
 Some of the ways you might do that are to show they have numerous businesses they have run for a while, that they have property, or that they have a high paying job.
 This might be shown from land registry documents, companies house, and from financial data from Experian, TransUnion or Equifax.

 It is not enough to just gather a lot of information from various sources if they don’t plausibly address the risk.
 It is therefore essential for you to clearly state why you collected from these sources above others and risk score the finding.